 - Is therapy mandated?

 - Students may enroll in counseling but counseling can not be mandated.
 The AOD evaluation may not be used for legal purposes, such as DUI charges or court-ordered treatment.
 A referral will be made for students with legal involvement.

 2. Counseling: Individual counseling is offered to any currently enrolled FSU student who wishes to decrease or terminate their use of substances.
 Therapy follows a brief therapy outpatient model and students meet with the AOD counselor every two-three weeks.
 We offer general therapy groups that students may attend weekly, if appropriate.

 3. Referral: If a student is in need of more intensive treatment, referrals may be made for medical detoxification, intensive outpatient, or residential treatment.
 The licensed clinicians are knowledgeable about community services and can assist with services outside of Tallahassee if needed.

 4. Re-entry: If a student re-enters FSU, after attending an alcohol and/or drug treatment program, the AOD counselors can assist the student with a Relapse Prevention and Recovery program.
 Students will usually meet with the AOD counselor for individual sessions, and will attend local support groups.
 (Lists of self- help groups with times and locations are provided to students, upon request).

 5. Emergency phone calls: The AOD counselors are available to assist parents, students, and faculty/administrators by phone about concerns related to a student´s use of substances.
 The concerned caller may leave a message if the AOD counselor is not available.
-If the student is eligible for services, we ask that the student contact CPS and schedule an appointment with one of the AOD counselors.
+If the student is eligible for services, we ask that the student contact Counseling & Psychological Services and schedule an appointment with one of the AOD counselors.
 Parents and university personnel may not schedule the appointment for the student.
-If the person is not eligible for services at CPS, referrals will be given by phone.
+If the person is not eligible for services, referrals will be given by phone.